On this page

 Wheaton classes in general have a 11:1 student:faculty ratio.
 Computer Science classes are typically in the range of eight to twenty students per class.
 Translation: your professors know you, your current successes and problems, and how best to move you to the next level.

-Yes, and they help in courses and labs in many ways, although they do not lecture as would graduate students in a large university.
-Typically, three to five upper-class computer science majors a year are paid to work as teaching and lab assistants, computer museum curator, and system administrators.
-For example, upper-level students often attend first and second year labs to aid the professor in giving individual help to the beginning students.
-These assistants are also available for tutoring help through the Collaborative Learning Center.
+Yes, and they help in courses and labs in many ways, although TAs do not lecture as would graduate students in a large university.
+Typically, three to five upper-class computer science majors a year are paid to work as teaching and lab assistants, computer museum curator, and system administrators (Linux).
+For example, upper-level students work in first and second year labs to aid the professor in giving individual help to the beginning students.
+Tutors are also available for tutoring help in computing through the Collaborative Learning Center.

 What are the major’s requirements?